Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     >> point_marker
     ```

-2. (UI Browser) Locate the test image containing the object of interest (to be reconstructed).
+2. (UI Browser) Locate the test image containing the object of interest (to be reconstructed) that was imported in Step III.
+This may be a video frame as well.

 3. (UI Browser) Locate the merged BCT calibration file created in Step II.